 The returned response contains a list of maps.
 Each map contains an option definition specification and the metadata, including database-specific information associated with the returned objects.
-If the server tag "all" is included in the
+If the server tag "all" is included in the command, the response contains the option definitions shared among all servers.
+It excludes server-specific option definitions.
+If an explicit server tag is included in the command, the response contains all option definitions directly associated with the given server, and the option definitions associated with all servers when server-specific option definitions are not present.

-21.73 remote-option-def4-set
+23.87 remote-option-def4-set